 You can record demo videos, explainer videos, tutorial videos within minutes using this Chrome extension.

-  The StoryXpress Screen Recorder comes with an editor as well, so you don’t even have to worry about cuts and transitions.
+The StoryXpress Screen Recorder comes with a video editor as well, so you don’t even have to worry about cuts and transitions.

 You can add text, call to action like Book-A-Meeting on your videos to push those leads through the pipeline as quickly and efficiently as possible.

 The StoryXpress Screen Recorder can help you create a dream video library for your business.

 The best thing about the StoryXpress Screen Recorder is its wide range of video analytics.

 It offers you critical information about every video you generate and host through the platform.

 User impressions let you see views, watch time, viewer retention, traffic source location.

 Using these video heatmaps and analytics you can determine which of your videos are performing the best, at what stage in the sales pipeline you are getting the most response and where exactly do you need some touch ups.